humblerookie/binance-ninja/README.md

 # Binance Ninja

 Binance Ninja is a Kotlin Multiplatform project targeting Android, iOS, Desktop.
-It enables you to get notifications for P2P trades on Binance.
+It enables you to get notifications for P2P orders on Binance.

-You can set filters, and It’ll alert you when any order satisfies matches the filter criteria.
+You can set filters, and It’ll alert you when any order satisfies the filter criteria.

 ### Project Configuration